Search for Majorana neutrinos exploiting millikelvin cryogenics with CUORE: The CUORE experiment

-Several steps are taken to protect CUORE from outside backgrounds that could obscure a \ovbb\ signal.
-CUORE is located at the underground Laboratori Nazionali del Gran Sasso (LNGS) of INFN in Italy, in a tunnel under a rock overburden equivalent to about 3,600 meters of water.
-This overburden shields CUORE from hadronic cosmic rays and reduces the muon flux at the experiment by about six orders of magnitude~\cite{Bellini:2009zw}.
-To suppress the $\gamma$ backgrounds originating from the environment outside the cryostat, two lead shields are integrated in the cryogenic volume: a 30-cm thick shield at $\sim$50 mK above the detectors ($\sim$2 tonnes) and a 6-cm thick lateral and bottom shield at $\sim$4 K ($\sim$5 tonnes).
-The latter is made of $^{210}$Pb-depleted ($\lesssim$0.7 mBq kg$^{-1}$) ancient lead recovered from a Roman shipwreck\cite{Pattavina:2019pxw}, and is shown in Fig. \ref{fig:roman_lead}.
-Additional shielding from $\gamma$ rays and neutrons is provided by an external 25-cm thick lead shield surrounded by borated polyethylene panels.
-Furthermore, strict radio-purity material selection criteria and cleaning procedures were applied to all of the structures facing the detector~\cite{Alessandria:2013Cu}.
+CUORE is protected by several means against backgrounds that can mimic a \onbb\ decay.
+It is located underground at the Laboratori Nazionali del Gran Sasso (LNGS) of INFN, Italy, under a rock overburden equivalent to $\sim$3600\,m of water which shields from hadronic cosmic rays and reduces the muon flux by six orders of magnitude.
+Environmental \G\ backgrounds are suppressed by a 30-cm layer of low-radioactivity lead above the detector (Fig.~\ref{fig:detector}), a 6-cm-thick lateral and bottom shield of $^{210}$Pb-depleted ancient lead recovered from a Roman shipwreck~\citemaintext{Pattavina:2019pxw} (Extended Data Fig~\ref{fig:roman_lead}), and a 25-cm-thick lead shield outside the cryostat.
+Environmental neutrons are suppressed by a 20-cm layer of polyethylene and a thin layer of boric acid outside of the external lead shield.
+Finally, radioactive contaminants in the crystals and in the adjacent structures are minimized by careful screening of material for radio-purity and use of high-efficiency cleaning procedures and manipulation protocols~\citemaintext{Alessandria:2013Cu}.

-Despite the technical complexity associated with operating such a large cryostat, CUORE has been able to successfully and stably operate 984 out of its 988 calorimeters over several years, cementing its place as the only successful tonne-scale cryogenic calorimetric experiment not only in the field of \ovbb\ decay, but in general.
-Even under the lockdown conditions of a global pandemic, the experiment was able to continue collecting data with almost no human intervention, allowing for the nearly continuous accumulation of exposure shown in Fig.~\ref{fig:Exposure}.